 Also, the gyms were usually basic and not equipped enough for a hard-core gym goer.
 Our building also had a running track which no one used before lockdown.

 In Monterrey, amenities were not as easy to come by.
 However, with temperatures getting up to 40°C / 104°C, a pool is a big selling point.
 Despite being so hot, I don’t think I’d go in an outdoor pool if it’s that hot.

-Another thing to thing about is commuting.
+Another thing to think about when choosing somewhere to live is commuting.
 First off, what will be your mode of transport?
 Do you plan to have a car, take public transport, use a bicycle or whatever other options are available?

 If using public transport, the nearest locations of bus stops are extremely important.
 I mean, if you live somewhere and a bus stop is a 50-minute walk away, that may be a tad inconvenient.
 Also, for the mode you plan on using, are there any restrictions.

 For example, in Bogotá, there was “pico y placa”.
 This meant that on even days, private cars with number plates ending in an even number (0-2-4-6-8) were not allowed to be on the road during peak hours or rush hour.

 To us, it didn’t make sense to have a car if you couldn’t drive to work every day (since that would have been in rush hour) then we would have had to use public transport, taxi, bicycle, or scooter for the other days.

 And on odd days, private cars with number plates ending in an odd number (1-3-5-7-9) were not allowed to be on the road during peak hours or rush hour.